 The greatest risk you have is not understanding Options, the underlying securities, and the market in general.
-Approaching your wealth building plan with a base in education will ensure your long-term success.
+Approaching your Wealth Building Plan with the education you need will ensure your long-term success.

 The Diversified Trader is here to help.

-Start getting that education you need by reading Education – The Path to Independent Wealth Management, and then develop your Wealth Building Plan, so you can Get Started taking control of your financial future.
+- Start getting that education you need to create your Wealth Building Plan by reading Education – The Path to Independent Wealth Management, and then learn the easiest way to get started improving your financial condition by studying The Diversified Trader – An Overview to find the right path to building your financial future.

 Take a look at the Risk/Reward graphs below for some common option strategies to get a feeling for how they work and how these strategies are structured.
-Again, education is the key to learning how these and other option strategies work.
-With the experience you gain from working with your Trading Partners, you will quickly learn the advantages of using options.
+Again, education is the key to learning how these and other option strategies can be an integral part of your Wealth Building Plan.
+With the experience you gain from working with Options, you will quickly learn their contribution to your wealth building success.

 COMMON OPTION STRATEGIES

-- The simplest of strategies: Buying Calls and Puts.
+- Buying Calls and Puts, the simplest of strategies.
 The advantages of Leverage and Limited Risk make buying options the ideal replacement for buying or shorting any optionable security.